 Help Us Spread the Word!

 We really believe in the value of this project and the hard work that we’ve done with the whole AMP team.
-You can help us and the Alberta Mentorship Program if mentorship and supporting newcomers in a few ways:
+You can help us and the Alberta Mentorship Program with mentorship and supporting newcomers in a few ways:

 Spread the word.
 Follow AMP on Twitter (@ABMentorship) and LinkedIn (Alberta Mentorship).
 Share this blog with others who might be interested in our program.